Jiu Jitsu vs MMA – Core Differences in Combat

 Couple that with the fact that an anti-grappler does not want to be on the ground at all and may prevent you from ever grabbing them, and you can quickly see that MMA grappling versus die-hard striking artists who can defend takedowns becomes a monster of a task.

-To truly be a submission artist in MMA, you must have great wrestling, ground-and-pound, and BJJ knowledge.
+To truly be a submission artist in MMA, you must have great wrestling, ground-and-pound, Judo and BJJ knowledge – kudos if you also know Karate or Taekwondo.
 However, you do not need to be as versed in Gi grips and advanced BJJ setups because many of those situations rarely, if ever, apply in a cage fight.

-Also, the athletic demand of MMA grappling can vastly exceed that of BJJ due to the need for speed and explosiveness when executing techniques.
+Also, the athletic demand of MMA grappling can vastly exceed that of JiuJitsu.
+MMA often requires extraordinary speed and explosiveness when executing techniques.

-Finally, even the most submission-focused MMA grappler still needs to know Muay Thai or other comprehensive striking systems to avoid getting knocked out during the fight.
+Finally, even the most submission-focused MMA grappler still needs to know Muay Thai or other comprehensive striking systems to avoid getting knocked out during the fight in MMA.
+Brazilian Jiu Jitsu in its pure form won’t require this extra knowledge.

-To summarize differences in MMA grappling versus BJJ grappling:
+To summarize differences in MMA vs Brazilian Jiu Jitsu grappling:

 - BJJ has more intricate grappling techniques